IKE Platform

 ws:pushorws:sync.

 Used internally by ws:sync, ws:feature-start, and ws:feature-finish-*.
-Available standalone for the case where you want to refresh main without pulling subproject branches.
+Available standalone for the case where you want to refresh main without pulling the members' branches.

 mvn ws:refresh-main